 1. Rezoning of Adequate Sites: The rezoning of adequate sites is due October 15, 2022.
-The City is proposing to adopt the Housing Element in mid-September 2022, and is actively pursuing the implementation of the rezoning program.
+The City is proposing to adopt the Housing Element in early October 2022, and is actively pursuing the implementation of the rezoning program.
 Following adoption of the Housing Element, the City will amend the Land Use Element to redesignate and amend the Zoning Map to rezone the properties identified in the Sites Inventory to accommodate the RHNA by October 2023.
-A total of 79 properties consisting of 33.5 total acres (including properties in the DVSP) will allow residential development.
-Of the 79 total sites, 32 properties (21.39 acres) will be appropriately zoned to allow by-right approval of lower income units at a density of 25-30 dwelling units per acre for a net potential of 453 units.
+A total of 72 properties consisting of 30.5 total acres (including properties in the DVSP) will allow residential development.
+Of the 72 total sites, 25 properties (19.14 acres) will be appropriately zoned to allow by-right approval of lower income units at a density of 25-30 dwelling units per acre for a net potential of 483 units.
 For a lower income development, residential use must occupy at least 50% of the total floor area of a mixed-use project.
-Total FAR for both the residential and nonresidential portion of a mixed use building, shall not exceed 1.5, and building height shall not exceed 35 feet.
+Total FAR for both the residential and nonresidential portion of a mixed use building shall not exceed 1.5.